NoHaxsJustAsian/Image-Processor/README.md

-# README Format
 ## Overall Description
-This program is a simple image processor that allows the user to load in images, apply filters to them, and save them.
+This program is a simple image processor that allows the user to load in images, apply filters to them, and save them allowing for manipualation of multiple layers of images.
 The program is designed to be modular, and extensible, allowing for the addition of new filters, and new image types.
 The program is also designed to be decoupled, allowing for the model, view, and controller to be changed without affecting the other components.
 In the GUI version, saving and loading projects is done interactively through the use of a file chooser, which allows the user to select a file to save to, or load from.